 About the Training Centre in Barcelona

-Our teacher training centre is located in Rambla Catalunya, one of the most beautiful and elegant streets in Barcelona.
-Just a few steps from the vibrant Plaza Catalunya and the modernist Passeig the Gracia street, the school location is perfectly connected with the main cultural sites and different areas of the city, and offers a variety of attractive monuments, shops and restaurants you can enjoy after the lesson.
+Our teacher training center is located in Rambla Catalunya, one of the most beautiful and elegant streets in Barcelona.
+Just a few steps from the vibrant Plaza Catalunya and the modernist Passeig de Gracia, the school location is perfectly connected with the main cultural sites and different areas of the city and offers a variety of attractive monuments, shops, and restaurants you can enjoy after the lesson.

-The palace is a Finca regia modernista catalogada (it means a “royal catalogued Modernist building”) as you will appreciate from the beautiful floral and geometric decoration around the stairs, and the original floor in each of the rooms of the school.
+The palace is a Finca regia modernista catalogada, a “royal cataloged Modernist building”, as you will appreciate from the beautiful floral and geometric decoration around the stairs, and the original floor in each of the rooms of the school.

 How to reach us

 Our courses are held in the historic city center of Barcelona, in Rambla Catalunya 15, 2-2.